 Blogging will help you overcome fears and continually challenge you to be a better person.
-Both Lauren and I have grown a tremendous amount – both personally and professionally.
+There is so much personal and professional growth that comes along with it.

 There is no growth in the easy-going.
 True growth comes from facing challenges and learning how to overcome those challenges.

-Some of the challenges that we faced along our blogging journey…
+Some of the challenges that I faced along my blogging journey include:

 - Spent thousands of dollars on things that didn’t work

-- Spent a couple thousand more on copywriters that didn’t improve our sales page conversions.
+- Spent a couple thousand more on copywriters that didn’t improve sales page conversions

-- We gave up our social lives and told friends and family “NO” for many months while we were trying to get our new blog business off the ground.
+- Gave up my social life and said “NO” for many months while trying to get the business off the ground.

 - And so many more…